kantu-lang/kantu/README.md

 # Kantu

-Kantu (rhymes with "onto") is a programming language for writing programs that Run Correctly™.
+Kantu (rhymes with "onto") is a programming language for writing highly reliable programs.

 - Secure by default--no file, network, or environment access, unless explicitly enabled
 - Memory safe